npelikan/posit-snowflake-yyz/r-modeling/README.md

 ## Demo Assets:

 1.  `fit_initial_model.qmd` -- This contains a demonstration of grabbing some data from Snowflake, fitting a simple linear model to predict interest rates, and then conducting inference on snowflake compute using the `orbital` R package.
 It shows common MLOps actions (like model versioning and tracking) using Vetiver and Connect.
-It also demonstrates taking an orbital object and converting it to a native Snowflake object.
+It also demonstrates taking an orbital object and converting it to a native Snowflake view.
-2.  `refit_model.qmd` -- This is an example of using Connect as an MLOps monitoring/orchestration layer.
-This takes a model that already exists on Connect (created using `fit_initial_model.qmd`), evaluates its performance over time, attempts to refit the model, and, if the new model outperforms the existing model, it updates the Snowflake and Vetiver objects.

 ## How do I run this demo?

-**Steps:**
+**Fitting your First `orbital` model:**

 1. Set up the Posit Workbench Native App using the steps in the root README
 2. Open Posit Workbench, start an RStudio Session and clone this repo (you can use the instructions [here](https://argoshare.is.ed.ac.uk/healthyr_book/clone-an-existing-github-project-to-new-rstudio-project.html) )